Here's Everything You Need To Know To Celebrate The Fourth Of July In Austin

 Roads To Nowhere

-The Austin Police Department is enforcing a no-refusal policy for suspected drunken drivers tonight.
-From 10 p.m. to 5 a.m., APD will have detectives on hand to obtain a warrant quickly to draw blood from anyone who refuses to provide a breath sample.
+The Austin Police Department is enforcing a no-refusal policy for suspected drunken drivers.
+From 3 p.m. to 5 a.m., APD will have detectives on hand to obtain a warrant quickly to draw blood from anyone who refuses to provide a breath sample.